 Now you should have a good understanding of what a random forest is.
 As you can see, if you are already familiar with decision trees, understanding random forests does not involve much additional knowledge.
 A reflection of this fact is that the hyperparameters available for the RandomForestClassifier class in scikit-learn are mostly the same as those for the DecisionTreeClassifier class.

-In addition to n_estimators and bootstrap, which we discussed previously, there are only two additional new options beyond what's available for decision trees:
+In addition to n_estimators and bootstrap, which we discussed previously, there are only two new options beyond what's available for decision trees:

 oob_score, a bool: This option controls whether or not to calculate an out of bag (OOB) score for each tree.
 This can be thought of as a testing score, where the samples that were not selected by the bagging procedure to grow a given tree are used to assess model performance of that tree.
 Here, use True to calculate the OOB score or False (the default) not to.

 warm_start, a bool: This is False by default – if you set this to True, then reusing the same random forest model object will cause additional trees to be added to the already-generated forest.

+max_samples, an int or float: Controls how many samples are used to train each tree in the forest, when using the bootstrapping procedure.
+The default is to use the same number as the original dataset.

 Other kinds of ensemble models

 Random forest, as we now know, is an example of a bagging ensemble.
 Another kind of ensemble is a boosting ensemble.
 The general idea of boosting is to use successive new models of the same type and to train them on the errors of previous models.
 This way, successive models learn where earlier models didn't do well and correct these errors.
 Boosting has enjoyed successful application with decision trees and is available in scikit-learn and another popular Python package called XGBoost.
+We will discuss boosting in the next chapter.

 Stacking ensembles are a somewhat more advanced kind of ensemble, where the different models (estimators) within the ensemble do not need to be of the same type as they do in bagging and boosting.
 For example, you could build a stacking ensemble with a random forest and a logistic regression.
 The predictions of the different members of the ensemble are combined for a final prediction using yet another model (the stacker), which considers the predictions of the stacked models as features.